 4) LA365 Grading and Stormwater Management: a technical course that prepares students for the professional licensure exam and for addressing sea level rise, drought, and flooding through innovative grading techniques and storm water management solutions.

-An interdisciplinary team of 14 students from LA363 and LA499 is currently working with San Francisco’s youth, citizens, experts, city staff, and the San Francisco’s first Green Benefit District (GBD) to identify public realm improvement opportunities for adapting the GBD to sea level rise, drought, and recurrent flooding.
-For project information, check out our San Francisco Green Benefit District page.
+An interdisciplinary team of 14 students from LA363 and LA499 worked with San Francisco’s youth, citizens, experts, city staff, and the San Francisco’s Green Benefit Districts (GBD) to identify public realm improvement opportunities for adapting the GBD to sea level rise, drought, and recurrent flooding.
+For project information, check out our San Francisco page.
 To learn about our upcoming workshops in San Francisco, check out our January blog on the workshops.

 In Fall 2016, the initiative offered LA470 Adaptive Water Urbanism Studio where six senior landscape architecture students worked with Seattle youth, experts, and city staff to help conceive potential sea level rise adaptation design strategies for South Park and Georgetown.
 The two Seattle communities are located just south of the Elliott Bay along the Duwamish River – a channelized river with highly contaminated water and sediment with at least 12 feet of daily tidal fluctuation.
 For project information, check out the Seattle and videos pages.